twarped/News-Intelligence-Scout/README.md

 }
 ```

-See the rubric section in `src/summarizer.py` for more details on scoring criteria, etc.
+See the rubric section in `rubric.txt` and `src/summarizer.py` for more details on scoring criteria, etc.

 ## Project Structure